m-vokhm/Quadruple/README.md

 either as a value of another numeric type, or as a `String` representing a decimal number in standard notation.
 Some special notations, such as "Quadruple.NaN", are also admittable.

-***The class is not thread safe.*** Different threads should not simultaneously perform operations even with different instances of the class.
+***The class is conditionally thread-safe.***
+While instances are mutable, concurrent use of the same instance is unsafe when performing operations that modify its internal state.
+Read-only operations (such as toString() or bigDecimalValue()) can be safely called from multiple threads, provided no thread is modifying the instance at the same time.
+Using different instances in different threads is always safe.

 For more details, see the
 [Quadruple class documentation](https://m-vokhm.github.io/Quadruple/src/main/javadoc/index.html)